snorith/hellas/README.md

 # HELLAS RPG by [Khepera Publishing](https://kheperapublishing.com/)
 ## System support for [FoundryVTT](https://foundryvtt.com/)

-This Foundry system contains text and image content from the HELLAS rpg under arrangement with Khepera Publishing.
+This Foundry system contains text content from the HELLAS RPG under arrangement with Khepera Publishing.
 All such text and images are copyright of their respective owners.
 You must own the HELLAS rpg in order to play this game.

 > ⚔️ This is an _unofficial_, fan created system and is not supported by Khepera Publishing

-**This game system provides a character sheet and dice rolling to play the HELLAS 2nd ed. rpg**
+**This game system provides a character sheet and dice rolling to play the HELLAS 2nd ed.
+RPG**

 ## Features